Eugen Sandow: Influence on yoga

-Sandow was acclaimed on his 1905 visit to India, at which time he was already a "cultural hero" in the country at a time of strong nationalistic feeling.
+Sandow was acclaimed on his 1905 visit to India, when he was already a "cultural hero" in the country at a time of strong nationalistic feeling.
 The scholar Joseph Alter suggests that Sandow was the person who had the most influence on modern yoga as exercise, which absorbed a variety of exercise routines from physical culture in the early 20th century.

 Death

 Sandow died at his home in Kensington, London, on 14 October 1925 of what newspapers announced as a brain hemorrhage at age 58.
 It was allegedly brought on after straining himself, without assistance, to lift his car out of a ditch after a road accident two or three years earlier.
 However, without an autopsy, his death was certified as due to aortic aneurysm.

 Sandow was buried in an unmarked grave in Putney Vale Cemetery at the request of his wife, Blanche.
-It is rumoured that he was unfaithful to his wife later in marriage, and she refused to mark his grave, however the cause of this strife will always remain a mystery, as she refused to talk about what occurred between the two of them.
+It is rumoured that he was unfaithful to his wife later in marriage, and she refused to mark his grave; however, the cause of this strife is a mystery, because she refused to talk about it.
 In 2002, a gravestone and black marble plaque was added by Sandow admirer and author Thomas Manly.
-The inscription (in gold letters) read "Eugen Sandow, 1867–1925, the Father of Bodybuilding".
+The gold lettered inscription reads "Eugen Sandow, 1867–1925, the Father of Bodybuilding".
 In 2008, the grave was purchased by Chris Davies, Sandow's great-grandson.
-Manly's items were replaced for the anniversary of Sandow's birth that year and a new monument, a one-and-a-half-ton natural pink sandstone monolith, was put in its place.
+Manly's items were replaced for the anniversary of Sandow's birth that year and a new monument, a 1.5 ton natural pink sandstone monolith, was put in its place.
 The stone, simply inscribed "SANDOW 1867–1925", is a reference to the ancient Greek funerary monuments called steles.